 Disney faces pushback on Walt Disney World reopening

-Petitioners are pressing Disney to delay the July 11 reopening of its Orlando, Florida-based Walt Disney World, citing recent spikes in COVID-19 cases in the state.

-REUTERS: Petitioners are pressing Disney to delay the July 11 reopening of its Orlando, Florida-based Walt Disney World, citing recent spikes in COVID-19 cases in the state.
+ORLANDO: Petitioners are pressing Disney to delay the Jul 11 reopening of its Orlando, Florida-based Walt Disney World, citing recent spikes in COVID-19 cases in the state.

 “This virus is not gone, unfortunately it’s only become worse in this state,” the petition says.
 “Having our theme parks remain closed until cases are steadily decreasing would keep our guests, our employees and their families safe.”